 - Your founder or company is “notable.”
 Wikipedia editors apply a “notability” test to determine if your subject warrants a Wikipedia page.
 If your company has invented something or if your founder is a person-of-note (e.g., a famous author, the first person to row a boat across the ocean), then your company or founder might be a good candidate.

 - You can’t find any information about your technology or topic in Wikipedia.
-This is what prompted me to suggest creating a Wiki page for my client’s technology.
+This is what prompted me to suggest that I should create a Wikipedia page for my client’s technology.

 To learn more about what topics Wikipedia considers notable and worthy of inclusion, read Wikipedia’s article on Notability first.